Tagetes patula

 Tagetes patula, the French marigold, is a species of flowering plant in the family Asteraceae, native to Mexico and Guatemala with several naturalised populations in many other countries.
-It is widely cultivated as an easily grown bedding plant, with thousands of different cultivars in brilliant shades of yellow and orange.
+It is widely cultivated as an easily grown bedding plant with hundreds of cultivars, which often have bright yellow to orange flowers.

 Some authorities regard Tagetes patula as a synonym of Tagetes erecta, the Mexican marigold.

-Name

-The Latin specific epithet patula means “with a spreading habit”.